 All submissions should be electronic.
-All materials submitted to UNICEF, including the preliminary report on key findings and conclusions, SoCR, SitAn Reports and PPTs should be delivered and submitted in English.
+All materials submitted to UNICEF should be delivered in English, while preliminary report on key findings and conclusions, SoCR, SitAn Reports and PPTs should be submitted in both, English and Russian/Uzbek language.

 Based on the UNICEF Core Guidance: New Generation Situation Analysis, a suggested outline for the report includes following elements: